 One of Boston College’s remarkable alumni, Keith A. Francis graduated from the School of Education in 1976.
 He went on to become a University Trustee and member of the Varsity Club Hall of Fame.
 A native of New Bedford, MA, Mr. Francis spent 30 years in Washington, D.C. after graduation and went on to become a senior intelligence analyst for the Bureau of Alcohol, Tobacco, & Firearms, but always remained a strong and prominent member of the BC community.
 He brought many prospective AHANA students to campus and ensured that other AHANA alumni remained connected to the University.
 While Mr. Francis passed away in July 2011, his efforts continue to help shape the Boston College of today.
 In 2012, Boston College paid tribute to the legacy of Mr. Francis by renaming this accepted this program in his honor.
 We hope you will be able to take part in this special event!

-The term “AHANA” (used to describe individuals of African-American, Hispanic, Asian, and Native American descent) was coined by two Boston College students in 1979 to replace the “Office of Minority Programs.”
+The term “AHANA” (short for African, Hispanic, Asian, and Native American descent) was coined by two Boston College students in 1979 to replace the “Office of Minority Programs.”
 The students objected to the word “minority,” which they defined as “less than,” and proposed instead to use the term “AHANA,” which they felt celebrated the cultural differences present in our society. — from BC’s Thea Bowman AHANA & Intercultural Center